oscaribv/pyaneti/README.md

 }
 ```

-If you also use new routines of pyaneti (multi-band modelling, single transit modelling, or Gaussian Process regression), please cite this paper
+If you also use the new routines of pyaneti (multi-band modelling, single transit modelling, or Gaussian Process regression), please cite also this paper

 ```
 Barragán,  O.,  Aigrain,  S.,  Rajpaul,  V.  M.,  &  Zicher,  N.,  2022, MNRAS.
 509, 866
 ```

+you can use this bibTeX entry

 ```
 @ARTICLE{pyaneti2,